 Lord, I’ve lost some of my drive.
 I started strong, but now I feel stuck.
 Renew my passion and purpose.
 Help me keep going, even when I don’t feel it.
 Amen.

-Even the most driven people hit slumps.
-2 Thessalonians 3:13 reminds us not to grow weary in doing good.
-This prayer is for when you’ve lost your “why,” when your work feels routine, or when discouragement sets in.
-It’s a request for spiritual fuel, not hype or hustle, but renewed vision and deep motivation that lasts.
+Even the most driven individuals experience slumps.
+2 Thessalonians 3:13 reminds us not to become weary in doing good.
+This prayer is intended for moments when you’ve lost your sense of purpose, when your work feels monotonous, or when discouragement creeps in.
+It is a request for spiritual renewal, not for hype or relentless effort, but for a refreshed vision and lasting motivation.

 God, the more things go right, the more pressure I feel to keep it all together.
 I’m afraid of messing it up.
 Please remind me that I don’t have to earn Your love.
 Keep me grounded in grace.
 Amen.

-Success can become a trap when it starts defining your worth.
-Psalm 127:1 says unless the Lord builds the house, the builders labor in vain.
-This prayer is about surrendering the weight of success and asking God to keep you rooted in what matters.
-You’re not loved because you win, you’re loved because you’re His.
+Success can become a trap when it begins to define your self-worth.
+Psalm 127:1 states, “Unless the Lord builds the house, the builders labor in vain.”
+This prayer is about surrendering the burden of success and asking God to keep you grounded in what truly matters.
+You are not loved for your achievements; you are loved because you are His.

 I've been chasing some personal goals lately, but these prayers reminded me to keep my priorities in check.
 I was incredibly grounded.
 These helped me think less about applause and more about impact.
 I was afraid they would suggest changing who I am but they didn't.
 I appreciated the prayers about success not changing my character.
 It made me want to grow with God at the center, and not just for the sake of it.